 Recording your voice in the studio feels like putting your voice under a microscope.
 Recording any instrument can be stressful for many reasons: It is often costly and there is pressure to produce the best result in a limited amount of time.
 But recording vocals is especially stressful, because the quality of the recording depends on many more factors such as vocal health, environment, mindset, being familiar with the sound of your external voice.

 Here are some tips that I have gathered after 10 years of professional studio experience.
-Of course every recording situation is different and some of the following things may be out of your control, but there are always a few things you can do to the increase the chances for a successful studio vocal session.
+Of course every recording situation is different and some of the following things may be out of your control, but there are always a few things you can do to increase the chances for a successful studio vocal session.

 1. Record by Yourself to Practice

 With technological advancement, it has become very easy and cost effective to have a basic home studio.
 I believe that it is very important for a singer to practice recording.
 Recording microphones pick up subtle qualities of your voice that you may have never heard before.
 And of course, as we all know, our voice sounds quite different from the outside than from what we hear on the inside.
 So it is very important to be familiar with the sound of your recorded voice and to practice recording techniques before you record at a professional studio.
 All you need is a laptop, an audio interface, a microphone, headphones and basic recording software.
 And there are many affordable options.
 There are also many online tutorials and Berklee Online courses that you can take to learn how to record and produce.
-Check out some of the selections here.

 2. Love Your Sound